 Exploring the area around Lo de Marcos is great because there are a handful of awesome towns to discover that are less than 20 minutes away.

 If you’re looking for a livelier town with tons of cafes and bars, shops, and activities, then check out the “pueblo magico” (magic town) of Sayulita.
 It’s one of the most well-known towns in Nayarit for its boho-chic vibe and gentle surf break.
-There’s also the luxurious resort town of Punta Mita famous for its 5-star hotels, golf courses, and nearby surfing beaches like La Lancha.

-If we had to put the nearby popular towns of the Riviera Nayarit on a scale of less developed to full-blown touristy, it would go like — Lo de Marcos, San Pancho, Sayulita, then Puerto Vallarta.
+If we had to put the nearby popular towns of the Riviera Nayarit on a scale of less developed to full-blown touristy, it would go like this — Lo de Marcos, San Pancho, Sayulita, then Puerto Vallarta.

-Lastly, if you head north of Lo de Marcos you’ll reach popular destinations among locals such as Rincon de Guayabitos, Chacala, San Blas, and the state capital of Tepic.
+Lastly, if you head north of Lo de Marcos, you’ll reach popular destinations among locals, such as Rincon de Guayabitos, Chacala, San Blas, and the state capital of Tepic.

 Enjoy Traveling in Lo de Marcos, Nayarit, Mexico!

 I hope this guide to Lo de Marcos inspires you to visit responsibly one day!
-The town, although it isn’t developed so much yet, does have a big expat community that will attract more businesses and hotels.
-As tourism works itself north from Puerto Vallarta, and as soon as the new highway gets built, Lo de Marcos will see an influx of visitors.
+The town, although it isn’t developed much, does have a big expat community that will attract more businesses and hotels.

 Have you ever heard of or been to Lo de Marcos?
 If so, drop your recommendations for things to do and see and I’ll add them to this guide!